 Tuesday Partly cloudy.
-Medium (60%) chance of showers, most likely in the morning and afternoon.
+Slight (30%) chance of a shower, most likely in the afternoon and evening.
 The chance of a thunderstorm.
-Winds N/NE 15 to 20 km/h tending E/NE 15 to 25 km/h during the day then becoming light during the evening.
+Winds NE 15 to 25 km/h tending E 15 to 20 km/h in the middle of the day then becoming light in the evening.

 Wednesday Partly cloudy.
-High (70%) chance of showers near the Northern Territory border, medium (40%) chance elsewhere.
-The chance of a thunderstorm.
-Light winds becoming E/NE 20 to 30 km/h during the morning then becoming light during the evening.
+Slight (20%) chance of a shower in the afternoon and evening.
+The chance of a thunderstorm in the morning and afternoon.
+Light winds becoming NE/SE 15 to 25 km/h during the morning then becoming light during the evening.

 Northwest Weather Forecasts

 ||24||38||10%||< 1mm||Nil||NE 21||41||E 11||25|

 Parts of Australia's eastern seaboard could receive more than a month's worth of rain in the next week, raising the risk of flooding during the opening days of autumn.

 Melbourne may have avoided a scorching 40-degree day this summer, but warm weather is going to continue into autumn, the Bureau of Meteorology says.

 Parts of the New South Wales coast are in for their biggest downpours since last winter, bringing a much needed drink to gardens and parks but also causing some flooding.